daphtdazz/django-bgtask/README.md

 ]
 ```

-And mount the amdin monitoring URLs:
+And mount the admin monitoring URLs:

 ```
 urlpatterns = [